atanvardo/atanvardo.github.io/NGS/README.md

 | COIBF3_x | Forward | `NxxxxxxCCHGAYATRGCHTTYCCHCG` |
 | COIBR2_x | Reverse | `NxxxxxxTCDGGRTGNCCRAARAAYCA` |

-We have a total of 24 tags:
+For the Sonata project we use a total of 24 tags:

 | 1 | AACCGA | 9 | GAACTA | 17 | CTAGGC |
 | 2 | CCGGAA | 10 | CACAGT | 18 | TGAGGT |